Stability of Accuracy for the Training of DNNs Via the Uniform Doubling Condition: Main results and numerical implementation

 Further, for a DNN with a single $n \times n$ weight layer $W$, under the assumption that by removing small singular values of a weight matrix $W$ one is only removing the noise in $W$ while preserving the information contained in $W$, it should be the case that one can remove all singular values of $W$ smaller than $2.858 \sigma_{med}$ where $\sigma_{med}$ is the median empirical singular value of $W$, without decreasing accuracy, see \cite{donoho2013optimal}.
 More on this will be discussed in a different paper.
 For more on applying singular value decomposition for DNNs, see \cite{yang2020learning,xue2013restructuring,cai2014fast,anhao2016svd}. \end{remark}

-\subsection{Some Numerical Results}
+\subsection{Some numerical results}

-We verify these results numerically, see Example \ref{example_1}.
+We verify these results numerically for examples such as Example \ref{example_1}.
 The given numerical simulations aim to investigate the relationship between the uniform doubling condition of a slab and the loss and accuracy of deep neural networks (DNNs) on various data sets.
-In these examples, the absolute value activation function and cross-entropy loss function are used.
+In these examples, the absolute value and Leaky ReLU activation functions are used and cross-entropy loss function is what we train with.
 We only check the uniform doubling condition for slabs and don't involve the truncation sets in these numerics.
 We call this the simplified uniform doubling condition (SUDC).

 Here, the SUCD involves the expansion of the slab's thickness by a factor $\kappa$, followed by counting the number of data points inside the slab.
-This process is repeated until the number of new data points inside the slab is less than $\sigma+1$ times the number of data points in the previous iteration.
+This process is repeated until the number of new data points inside the slab is less than $\sigma+1$ times the number of data points in the previous iteration, see Fig. \ref{SUDC_example1}.
 The code calculates the average number of doubling steps, the average number of points in the final slab, and the average width of the final slab for multiple slabs.
 The average width of the final slab is the most important of these quantities and gives us an estimate of what $\beta$ might be for the training data set.
 From here on, we will call this quantity $\bar{\beta}$ and assume that it is a good estimator for $\beta$.
 For simplicity, we also sometimes refer to $\bar{\beta}$ as the average width of DC (i.e. the average of the largest widths for which SUDC is satisfied).

 The data sets are generated using the same method as in Example \ref{example_1}.
 To create variability across the data sets, the number of samples is chosen randomly within a predefined range.
 In Example \ref{DC_vs_loss_example_1} each data set has between $200$ and $15,000$ objects and the number of objects is chosen uniformly from this range.
 Each data set comprises data points and corresponding labels, where the data points lie in a two-dimensional space and the labels represent the target class of each point.